KwemberDev/SimpleTeams/README.md

 -   Arrows fired by a player.
 -   TNT ignited by a player (with flint and steel or arrow).
 -   Indirect sweeping attacks by a player.
+-   Any other attack where the True Damage source is a team member.

 ### Damage sources that WILL dmage the player even when they come from a team member include but not limited to:
 -   Falling anvils